Insurgency in the Preševo Valley: UÇPMB

-Rebels were controlling all villages in GSZ sector B and C east except Cerevajka and Gramada.
+The North zone was commanded by Muhamet Xhemajli, the Center zone was commanded by Ridvan Qazimi, and the South zone was commanded by commanded by Shaqir Shaqiri.
+After his arrest in 2001, he was replaced with Mustafa Shaqiri.
+The UÇPMB only attacked Serbs from a distance with mortars, so the Serbs couldn't respond.

 History

 1999

-After Kosovo Liberation Army disbanded according to the peace agreement that ended Kosovo War, its veterans and members founded Liberation Army of Preševo, Medveđa and Bujanovac in a village of Dobrosin.
+After the KLA disbanded according to the peace agreement that ended Kosovo War, its veterans and members founded the UÇPMB in a village of Dobrosin.
 Their goal was the secession of three Albanian populated municipalities from Serbia and their annexation to Kosovo.
 Fighting between police and separatist began in June 1999 in the municipality of Kuršumlija, and later spread to Medveđa, Bujanovac and Preševo.
-The UÇPMB established many bases in mountains and plains around towns of Bujanovac and Preševo.
-Main center of militants was a village of Veliki Trnovac.
+The UÇPMB established many bases in mountains and plains around the towns of Bujanovac and Preševo.
+The militants were centered in the village of Veliki Trnovac.
 Because of restricted movement in that area, police and army were unable to stop them.
 On 21 November two policeman were killed by land mine.
 Serbs responded on attacks with more checkpoints and patrols.
 During 1999 rebels did not enter an open conflict with the police.
 Instead, they battled them with the mortars from the distance, so Serbs were unable to respond.